huguensjean/interview-questions/README.md

 Count the number of islands in a binary image.

 ### 10. graph.py:
-DFS, BFS, DFS recursive, BFS recursive, shortest path
+DFS, BFS, DFS recursive, BFS recursive, shortest path.